 Watch out, this can be very convincing, but as soon as you hand over the money and see them walking down the street, you will just know that something is a miss and that you have lost your money.

 4. Fake signatures - this con is as old as the hills and is something that hopefully many people are aware of these days.
 Goods advertised for sale as being signed by famous people is a very lucrative business, where some items can be worth thousands.

 However it is all too easy to be fooled into buying an item only to find out later that it is fake and getting your money back is impossible.

 If you do buy something make sure that it comes with a certificate of authenticity and even then ask the seller what their return of sale policies are if the signature is found to be forged.

-5. Internet auction sellers - this is a relatively new scam and has come about with the advent of online auction sites.
+5. Internet auction sellers - this is a relatively new problem but many people are being scammed by it already.
+It has come about with the advent of online auction sites.

 Not every one has either the time or the know how of the equipment to sell their goods on line, but guess what, there are companies that will do this for you for a small percentage of the profits.
 Now many of these companies are genuine, but always find out as much as you can about them before you hand over your goods.

 There have been cases of people handing over their property to be sold only to find that the company disappears shortly afterwards along with your goods.
 There are also tips here on this website about buying safely online.